 The training and course itself can take anywhere from 1 to 3 hours to complete.
 But they can indeed take longer if you wish to study and review important information in order to be better prepared for the final exam.

 The training/course(s) are usually followed by a 40-question multiple-choice quiz on all things food preparation and food safety.
 In order to successfully pass the Illinois food handlers quiz (also known as the food handler assessment), students must answer AT LEAST 30 questions correctly.
 This means you must get a 75% in order to pass!

 But please keep in mind, grade requirements vary depending on which test you take.
 Most Illinois food safety tests require a 70-80% at minimum.

 Are you nervous yet?
 Well don’t be.
 Most Illinois food safety courses allow you to take the quiz twice.
-In fact, training providers like ServSafe allows you to take the quiz over as many time as you’d like.

 (Also, be sure to take advantage of our practice exams we provided in the section below.
 As they always say, practice makes perfect!)

 How much does the Illinois Food Handler Certification cost?

 Online food safety courses in Illinois range anywhere between $5-10.
 If you are taking a food safety course that costs more than $10, we strongly urge you to reconsider as there are cheaper course options available.